Why do I invite people to connect with their chakras?

 Wikipedia in talking about the history of psychology says “Distinctions in types of awareness appear in the ancient thought of India, influenced by Hinduism.
 A central idea of the Upanishads is the distinction between a person’s transient mundane self and their eternal unchanging soul.
 Divergent Hindu doctrines, and Buddhism, have challenged this hierarchy of selves, but have all emphasized the importance of reaching higher awareness.
 Yoga is a range of techniques used in pursuit of this goal.”

-I attempt to bring the wisdom of Yoga and Upanishads by inviting people to connect with their own wisdom and eternal unchanging soul through the work with chakras.
-If participants do not want to work with such lofty goals they are welcome to reach higher awareness and improve their lives in that way.
+I attempt to bring the wisdom of Yoga and Upanishads by inviting people to connect with their own wisdom and eternal unchanging Soul through the work with chakras.
+If participants do not want to work with such lofty goals or do not believe in Souls, they are still welcome to target greater awareness into their lives and improve their lives in that way.